 Do you provide grants to individuals?

-No, we only provide grants to charities that are registered and regulated by one of the UK’s Charity Commissions.
-Our Charity Partners are specialists with the necessary expertise required to put the money raised by Jeans for Genes fundraisers to work to change the lives of those across the UK with a life-altering genetic disorder.
+No, we only provide grants to constituted patient groups or charities that are registered and regulated by one of the UK’s charity regulators.
+Our charity partners are specialists with the necessary expertise required to put the money raised by Jeans for Genes fundraisers to work to change the lives of those across the UK with a genetic condition.

 When will funding be available?